Agent Handshake Protocol (AHP)

 attribution_required | boolean | Must the source be cited when content is used? |

-Visiting agents and downstream systems MUST respect ai_train: false by not including the response content in training pipelines.
-AHP does not enforce this technically — it is a declaration of intent and a legal/ethical signal.
+Visiting agents and downstream systems SHOULD respect ai_train: false by not including the response content in training pipelines.
+AHP does not technically enforce this — it is a declaration of intent and a legal/ethical signal.
+A future revision may define cryptographic content-signal assertions to enable stronger enforcement.

 A future AHP revision may define a signed content signals extension for stronger assertions.